IbrahimYang/Hybrid-neural-networks/README.md

 The reasoning program are interpreated by SEM, stored in "./HRN/data/programs.pkl".

-When running "./HRN/run.py", firstly an HU transform the visual representation into network connections and weights, with the help of "./HRN/executor.py" and "./HRN/simulation.py", which are altered version of the part of the code in [NS-VQA](https://github.com/kexinyi/ns-vqa); secondly another HU transform programs into spiking trains to stimulate the network for reasoning process; lastly a simple read-out program detect the final spiking pattern of the network to provide the answer in text form.
+When running "./HRN/run.py", firstly an HU transform the visual representation into network connections and weights, with the help of "./HRN/executor.py" and "./HRN/simulation.py", which are altered codes of part of [NS-VQA](https://github.com/kexinyi/ns-vqa); secondly another HU transform programs into spiking trains to stimulate the network for reasoning process; lastly a simple read-out program detect the final spiking pattern of the network to provide the answer in text form.

 ## Citation